bawerfarhad/cms_in_laravel/My notes in this project.md

 6- look at "app/Providers/RouteServiceProvider.php" for redirecting user after logged in or register

 7- take a look again for components and the way they work

+8- make a post table, create a users foreign key in posts table, make a relationship between posts and users (each post has only one writer, each user has many posts) look at the user and post model for more, make a factory and seed the dummy data to the table and database. for all of this make a factory in terminal using command => php artisan make:factory PostFactory <= this will make a fle in the database\factories\PostFactory.php, in this file return the factory template, look at the file, after all of this seed the factory data we made, look at the database\seeders\DatabaseSeeder.php for more.